 Bad Axle Joints

 Bad axle joints can make your car shake when braking because the axles connect the wheels to your vehicle.
-Without them, nothing is connecting your tires to your car, and this will make it vibrate while driving on smooth roads.
+Without them, nothing connects your tires to your car, which will make it vibrate while driving on smooth roads.

 When this part is damaged or worn out, it can cause damage to other parts of your vehicle and uneven tire wear because the axle joints are meant to make your vehicle work smoothly without causing damage to other components.